Photon-HDF5/photon-hdf5/docs/writing.rst

 save directly from suitably modified acquisition software.
-The conversion option is generally the simplest approach and, when using closed-source acquisition software, also the only one available (until vendors start supporting saving Photon-HDF5 files from their software).
+The conversion option is generally the simplest approach and, when using closed-source acquisition software, also the only one available (until vendors start supporting Photon-HDF5).

-To simplify saving (and converting) Photon-HDF5 files we maintain, `phconvert <http://photon-hdf5.github.io/phconvert/>`_, an open-source python library serving as reference implementation for the Photon-HDF5 format.
-While Photon-HDF5 can be created without phconvert using only a HDF5 library, we recommend taking advantage of phconvert to simplify the writing step and to make sure that the saved file conforms to the specifications.
+To simplify saving (and converting) Photon-HDF5 files we developed and maintain, `phconvert <http://photon-hdf5.github.io/phconvert/>`_, an open-source python library serving as reference implementation for the Photon-HDF5 format.
+While Photon-HDF5
+:ref:`can be created without phconvert <writing_from_scratch>`,
+using only a HDF5 library, we recommend taking advantage of phconvert to simplify the writing step and to make sure that the saved file conforms to the specifications.
 Phconvert, in fact, checks that all mandatory fields are present and have correct names and types, and adds a description to each field.
-Phconvert can be directly used in programs written in Python, MATLAB or other languages that allow calling Python code (see next sections). phconvert permissive license (MIT) allows intergration with both open and closed source software.
+Phconvert can be directly used in programs written in Python, MATLAB or other languages that allow calling Python code (see next sections). phconvert permissive license (MIT) allows integration with both open and closed source software.

 Converting files to Photon-HDF5